A durable packaging protects the product, prevents food waste and can also offer valuable raw material for other goods.

 As a part of Paulig Sustainability Approach 2030, we have set an ambition that all our packaging will be recyclable and made from renewable or recycled materials by 2030.
 Our main focus is now to develop recyclable packages by 2025.
 We asked Kati Randell, Strategic Packaging Development Manager, and Lea Rankinen, Director of Sustainability and Public Affairs at Paulig, what is required to achieve the target and what steps have already been taken.

 What does Paulig’s 2030 packaging target mean in practice?

 Our objective is that all our packages are as sustainable as possible without compromising durability and quality.
 Even though the package’s share of the carbon footprint of our products is relatively small, we have committed to work for circularity and develop lower-carbon packaging for all our products.

 We took the first big leap in this area already in April 2018 when Paulig Mundo coffee got a new packaging made of 45% renewable, plant-based materials.
 This great achievement made Paulig the first roastery in the world to use renewable materials in coffee vacuum packages.
-Today, the share of renewable materials is already 50% in some of Paulig’s coffee packages such as Paulig City Coffees and the carbon footprint of these packages has reduced by up to 45%.
+Today, the share of renewable materials is already over 50% in some of Paulig’s coffee packages such as Paulig City Coffees and the carbon footprint of these packages has reduced by up to 45%.

 How has Paulig developed its food packaging?

 In autumn 2019, we replaced the aluminium can of Santa Maria Coconut milk by cardboard-based package.
 With this change we managed to reduce the greenhouse gas emissions of the package by almost 800 tons which corresponds to 80% of the packaging’s carbon footprint.